mereformalities/cloud-ui/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Write and run tests (`rake test`)
 6. Create new Pull Request

+## Credits

+This library has borrowed liberally from Twitter Bootstrap, Bourbon and Jeet.

+Contributors include:

+* Brant Watrous